zaufi/mocha-test-data-loader/README.md

 Every item of the given collection **must have** the `name` property with a short description of the test case.
 The other ~keys~ properties are optional, however:

-- properties which names ends with `_file` will be used to load JSON data from and merge it with the object instance get passed to the user provided function;
+- properties which names end with `_file` will be used to load JSON data from and merge it with the object instance get passed to the user provided function.
+  It's quite possible to have multiple properties referencing different files -- all loaded data is going to be merged into a single object and later passed to the user-provided function;
-- properties which names ends with `_from` will be used to load JSON data from `<directory-of-the-test-file>/data/<name-of-the-tes-file>.d/<value>.json`, where the `value` placeholder is a string value of the property.
+- properties which names end with `_from` will be used to load JSON data from `<directory-of-the-test-file>/data/<name-of-the-test-file>.d/<value>.json`, where the `value` placeholder is a string value of the property.
+It is also possible to have multiple keys.
+All of them are going to be loaded in order of declaration, so in case of property names clash the latest value will win.

 Example: